mkardous-silabs/connectedhomeip/slc/sample-app/window-app/README_WiFi.md

 The EFR32 window-covering example provides a baseline demonstration of a Window Covering device, built using Matter and the Silicon Labs Gecko SDK.
-It can be controlled by a Chip controller over an Openthread network.
+It can be controlled by a Chip controller over Wifi network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
-In the case of Thread, the Thread Network credentials are provided to the EFR32 device which will then join the Thread network.

 If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the